Federal Court and Charges in Las Vegas – Criminal Lawyer Ross Goodman

 The ATF, another agency under the United States Department of Justice, investigates and prevents various crimes involving the unlawful use, manufacture and possession of firearms and explosives, acts of arson and bombings, illegal trafficking of alcohol and tobacco products.
 Some of the crimes under its jurisdiction are:

 - Unlawful Possession of a Weapon

 - Unlawful Import or Export of a Weapon

 Las Vegas Criminal Lawyer

-Should you find yourself being charged with a criminal federal offense, get in touch with Attorney Ross Goodman.
-Let us discuss the facts of your case and let us help you choose your best available options.
-We know federal laws and regulations and we know how to interpret them to your advantage.
-Contact Ross C. Goodman for a free consultation regarding your alleged federal charge.
+Should you find yourself being charged with a criminal federal offense, get in touch with a Las Vegas criminal lawyer.
+The one you acquire will discuss the facts of your case and let us help you choose your best available options.
+Criminal lawyers know federal laws and regulations and know how to interpret them to your advantage.
+Contact one for a consultation regarding your alleged federal charge.

 Drug Enforcement Agency